afshinm/juggernaut-demo/README.md

-# Juggernaut Iris
+# Juggernaut Demo

-Hello world with Juggernaut + Iris dataset
+Hello world with Juggernaut.

 ## Libraries

 Libraries that I have used to develop this project:

+ - React
  - D3js
  - Juggernaut

 ## License

-MIT
+GPLv3